Canon 1200D vs Panasonic GX9

 Feature comparison: Canon 1200D vs Panasonic GX9

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GX9 has an electronic viewfinder (2760k dots), while the 1200D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX9 offers a wider field of view (100%) than the one in the 1200D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX9 has a higher magnification (0.70x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1200D and Panasonic GX9 along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The GX9 has a touchscreen, while the 1200D has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.